deNBI/cloud-user-docs/wiki/Tutorials/Save FloatingIPs/index.md

 #### Option 1: Redirect via Ports (safe option)

-Similar by using a Gateway, the user can access various resources in a private network bei redirecting traffic from the HAProxy-Node to the internal network via ports.
+Similar by using a Gateway, the user can access various resources in a private network by redirecting traffic from the HAProxy-Node to the internal network via ports.

 The following image gives a short overview:

 ![Openstack Horizon instances](images/option2.png)

 Here the user accesses port `30001` on the HAProxy-node.
-HAProxy then has a configuration which proxys all traffic from `Webserver-1` back to the user.`
+HAProxy then has a configuration which proxys all traffic from `Webserver-1` back to the user.

 In this example, we add the following lines to our haproxy.cfg: